 Between work, family, and personal obligations, there’s no denying that you’re busy.
 Despite having a nearly full calendar, you still want to start a career in healthcare and you’re looking for something that allows for some flexibility.
 If this sounds like you, there are few careers more fitting than that of a medical transcriptionist.
 Medical transcriptionists not only play a vital role within the healthcare system, they often get the luxury of setting their own schedules and working from home.
 On top of that, you can get trained and become certified in less than a year.

 So, if you want to start making a difference from the comfort of your own home, now is the time to enroll in the online medical transcriptionist certification program to get you there.
 From learning about program options to finding the information you need about cost and accreditation, read on to take your first steps towards your new healthcare career.

 Top Online Medical Transcriptionist Training Programs for 2024

 Gone are the days of graduating high school and signing up for classes at the local community college because it’s what’s expected of us.
 Now, hundreds of options are available to anyone who’s willing to look for them.
 Whether you’re interested in finding an apprenticeship, earning a degree, or acquiring certifications, it’s important that you do your research before applying to any program or school.
 Take time to discover the classes available, the costs associated with education, and the quality of education you can expect to receive.
 Not all programs and schools are created equal, and you deserve the best.

 We’ve researched and vetted the top online medical transcription programs from schools across the United States with the accreditation that employers want and the affordable price tag that you need.
-Get an inside look at 3 of the top programs for 2020.
+Get an inside look at the top programs for the ’23-’24 academic year.

 FAQs on Earning Medical Transcriptionist Certification Online